rchikhi/2025-logan-practical/PartB.md

 ## 6 .
 Download Assemblies for the Hits

+You may download all Logan contigs that contain a hit to your sequence (see previous section on how to make `hits.acc` file).

 ```bash
 # Fetch the top 25 hits using 4 parallel threads
 head -n 25 hits.acc | parallel -j4 '